What does it cost to build an app?

 |---|---|---|

-| Apple Developer Program | ~99 USD / year (~1 099 kr) | Required to publish to the App Store; same fee for an organization.
-Klura is enrolling as an organization. |
+| Apple Developer Program | ~99 USD / year (~1 099 kr) | Required to publish to the App Store; same fee for an organisation.
+Klura is enrolling as an organisation. |

 | Google Play developer account | ~25 USD one-time (~250 kr) | One-off registration, then no annual fee. |

-| Hosting & infrastructure | From ~0–a few hundred kr / month at small scale | Edge + serverless (Cloudflare Workers, Neon) scales with usage; tiny apps are nearly free to run. |
+| Hosting | From ~0 to a few hundred kr / month at small scale | Serverless cloud scales with usage; tiny apps are nearly free to run. |

-| Maintenance & updates | ~15–20% of build cost / year | OS updates, dependency patches, bug fixes, small improvements.
-First year can run higher. |
+| Maintenance and updates | ~15–20% of build cost / year | OS updates, dependency patches, bug fixes, small improvements.
+The first year can run higher. |

-How Klura prices — and why it's different
+How Klura prices, and why it differs

 FAQ